 Last summer we spent one week in Croatia and although we planned to spend much of our time in Dubrovnik, in the end, we decided to stay away from the city and chose to book accommodation by the beach instead.

-We were looking for somewhere that had a bit of history but also with plenty of shopping opportunity when we came across the beautiful village of Mlini.
+We were looking for somewhere that had a bit of history but also plenty of shopping opportunities when we came across the beautiful village of Mlini.

 Where is Mlini?